ArthurDassier/Ethereum_Solidity_Course_2022/README.md

 This Git repository is where I push the work I'm doing on the Udemy course named "Ethereum and Solidity: The Complete Developer's Guide" for my own knowledge and curiosity.

+### Inbox folder

+Smart Contract that stores a string that can be changed by a public function call.

+### Lottery folder

+Lottery system that you can enter by sending some Ether to the Smart Contract, the person that created this Smart Contract can then call a function to pick a winner randomly in the list of participants and then automatically send him all the money stored.
+The list of participant is then reset.

 ## Description of the course

 Smart Contracts?
 They're here.
 The Ethereum Blockchain?
 Covered.
 Solidity?
 Yep!